How to Go Vegetarian – The Definitive Guide

 Key message: A varied vegetarian diet can provide all the protein you need.

-Putting it into practice: Include a wide variety of protein containing foods:
+Include a wide variety of protein containing foods such as:

 - Nuts, peas, beans (including peanuts)